-You've just finished running your lysate sample by SDS-PAGE, so you're pretty confident your protein should have migrated at the right molecular weight and is ready to transfer to a membrane for detection by Western Blot.
+You've just finished running your lysate sample by SDS-PAGE, so you're pretty confident your protein should have migrated at the right molecular weight and is ready to transfer to a membrane for detection by western blot (WB).
 But what if it's not?

 If after going through the full protocol, your band isn't where you expect it, you may need to troubleshoot your antibodies, but you should also troubleshoot the electrophoresis and transfer steps.
 This can be done by visualizing total protein by staining with Ponceau S or Coomassie.

 Ponceau S Staining Solution #59803 and Coomassie Brilliant Blue Stain allow for the visualization of protein transfers after electrophoresis.
 They are important for confirming protein transfer and presence of the target of interest, saving time and valuable resources in your experiments.
 Additionally, they show any imperfections in the blot such as bubbles and uneven transfer, which are important considerations when aiming for publication-quality images.

 Both Ponceau S and Coomassie Brilliant Blue stains are negatively charged solutions that bind to positively charged amino acid groups and non-polar protein regions.
 Ponceau S detects protein levels at 200 ng and higher, is compatible with PVDF, nitrocellulose, or nylon membranes.
 The traditional Coomassie Brilliant Blue is only compatible with PVDF membranes, but can detect protein levels at 50 ng and higher.
 A detection stain with higher sensitivity can be important, depending on the type of sample and testing being done.
 However, the use of Coomassie Brilliant Blue solution prevents the possibility of continuing on with WB analysis, as the alcohols and acids present in the solution cause the fixation of the protein samples within the gel after use.

 Coomassie Blue G-250 Staining Protocol